Boosting Audio-visual Zero-shot Learning with Large Language Models: Related Works

 \subsection{Large Language Models for Downstream Tasks}

-Recently, there have been various approaches in recent literature that utilize text generated from Large Language Models (LLMs) in different ways~\cite{santurkar2022caption,KP4cr,hu2022knowledgeable,yu2022multimodal,su2022language,yang2022empirical}.
-CLIP$_{\rm s}$~\cite{santurkar2022caption} leverages LLMs to interpret existing image captions, utilizing them for data augmentation in the CLIP framework.
-Liu \textit{et al.}~\cite{KP4cr} introduced a method called generated knowledge prompting, which involves eliciting and integrating knowledge from GPT-3 to enhance performance on commonsense reasoning tasks.
-Su \textit{et al.}~\cite{su2022language} proposed MAGIC, a novel decoding scheme that incorporates visual controls into the generation process of a LLM.
-MAGIC is a training-free framework that enables the LLM to handle complex multimodal tasks in a zero-shot manner without sacrificing decoding speed.
-Similarly, Yang \textit{et al.}~\cite{yang2022empirical} employed GPT-3 along with text descriptions of images for the Visual Question Answering (VQA) task.
-In our work, we specifically focus on leveraging LLMs to enhance the zero-shot generalization of models.
-Our aim is to utilize the knowledge stored within LLMs to improve the ability of models to recognize and understand unseen action categories, thereby enhancing their generalization performance in the context of audio-visual zero-shot learning.
+In recent literature, there has been a surge of interest in the application of LLMs across various domains, with researchers exploring different ways to harness the power of these models for tasks such as image captioning, commonsense reasoning, and multimodal understanding.
+Santurkar et al.~\cite{santurkar2022caption} introduced CLIP$_{\rm s}$, a method that leverages LLMs to interpret and augment existing image captions, which are then used to enhance the performance of the CLIP framework.
+Liu et al.~\cite{KP4cr} proposed a novel approach called generated knowledge prompting, which involves eliciting and integrating knowledge from GPT-3 to improve performance on commonsense reasoning tasks.
+Su et al.~\cite{su2022language} presented MAGIC, a groundbreaking decoding scheme that integrates visual controls into the generation process of a LLM.
+MAGIC is a training-free framework that allows LLMs to tackle complex multimodal tasks in a zero-shot manner without compromising decoding speed.
+Similarly, Yang et al.~\cite{yang2022empirical} utilized GPT-3 in conjunction with text descriptions of images for the Visual Question Answering (VQA) task, demonstrating the versatility of LLMs in multimodal applications.
+Building upon these advancements, our work specifically focuses on leveraging LLMs to enhance the zero-shot generalization capabilities of models.
+We aim to tap into the vast knowledge stored within LLMs to improve the ability of models to recognize and understand unseen event classes.
+By doing so, we aim to enhance the generalization performance of models in the context of audio-visual zero-shot learning, where the models are required to recognize and classify objects or events based on both audio and visual cues, even when no direct examples of the target classes are provided during training.
+Our approach is designed to align with the principles of knowledge-aware adaptive margin loss, ensuring that the model can effectively align audio-visual representations with knowledge representations, leading to improved performance on unseen classes.